All Episodes

 That outside of some extras and Mike Farrell and Marv Minoff, who were friends before they were producers, no one connected to the movie gave me a donation.

-All the people at the world premiere, all those furs, they all, they said, oh, I love the movie.
+All the people at the World Premiere, all those furs, they all, they said, oh, I love the movie.

-Not one cent a donation.
+Not one sent a donation.

 Really?

-Almost all the people who've called me for 30 years asking for care, when I'd say, look, we're trying to build a hospital, can you help us click?
+Almost all the people who've called me for 30 years asking for care, when I'd say, look, we're trying to build a hospital.

 They want something.